 Our discussion and analysis of our financial condition and results of operations is based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities.
-We base our estimates on historical experience, forecasts and on various other assumptions that are believed to be reasonable under the circumstances, however actual results may differ from those estimates under different assumptions or conditions.
+COVID-19 continues to spread throughout the United States and other countries across the world, and the duration and severity of the effects are currently unknown.
+We base our estimates on historical experience, forecasts and on various other assumptions that are believed to be reasonable under the current circumstances, however actual results may differ from those estimates under different assumptions or conditions.
 The methods, estimates and judgments we use in applying our accounting policies have a significant impact on the results we report in our financial statements.
 Some of our accounting policies require us to make difficult and subjective judgments, often as a result of the need to make estimates of matters that are inherently uncertain.

-Cohu, Inc. Management's Discussion and Analysis of Financial Condition and Results of Operations June 27, 2020
+Cohu, Inc. Management's Discussion and Analysis of Financial Condition and Results of Operations September 26, 2020